redding/sanford/README.md

 SANFORD_NAME=AnotherHost SANFORD_PORT=13001 rake sanford:start # choose a specific host and port to run on with ENV vars
 ```

 The rake tasks allow using environment variables for specifying which host to run the command against and for overriding the host's configuration.
-They recognize the following environment variables: `SANFORD_NAME`, `SANFORD_HOSTNAME`, and `SANFORD_PORT`.
+They recognize the following environment variables: `SANFORD_NAME`, `SANFORD_IP`, and `SANFORD_PORT`.

 Define a `name` on a Host to set a string name for your host that can be used to reference a host when using the rake tasks.
 If no name is set, Sanford will use the host's class name.